TempeHS/2025CT_Avery.P_name/README.md

  - Moving enemies that move back and forth, and are capable of killing you
  - A respawn feature so when killed you start again
  - An attack so that you can kill the spiders before they kill you
- - A walljump that lets you bounce on walls
+ - A walljump that lets you jump off of walls
  - The main menu at the beggining of the game with a start button, options button and a quit button
- - The camera follow
+ - Camera follow
  - The level and design

 ## Features that don't work :red_circle: